-On my way to becoming a Certified Scrum Trainer (CST) I recently participated in a really good Certified Scrum Product Owner Training® (CSPO) in Berlin.
+On the way to becoming a Certified Scrum Trainer (CST) (and training CSPOs) holding the CSPO Certification oneself is mandatory.
+So I recently participated in a really good Certified Scrum Product Owner Training® (CSPO) in Berlin.
 The course was organized by KnowledgeHut and hosted by Marco Mulder, Certified Scrum Trainer and Enterprise Coach.
 Covering the complete curriculum he not only made this training a Scrum project, he also succeeded in highly engaging both starters and experienced practitioners.

 The course agenda does not vary from the agenda of my workshop for Product Owners and stakeholders.
 A strong encouragement to further pursue the path of becoming a CST.

 Following my approach from the Global Scrum Gathering Dublin 2017 I again scribbled notes throughout the training, taking a protocol of the “agenda”, practicing my drawing skills and of course memorizing some of the most noteworthy points.

 - Scaling to more teams

 - Stakeholders interfering with the Sprint (side requests)

 - Big team in grooming meetings and whether a split would be recommended

 - How to deal with “non-value” efforts?
 (I.e. track velocity for bugs?)

 - Breaking down stories bigger than 1, 2, 3, 5, 8 (or just limiting the scale)